mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 #### How I can reduce my time here?

-This is the same problem I had last year, and I haven't found a good solution.
+One of the suggestions at the meetup was that I should just hire a manager, but that's harder than it sounds.
+TinyPilot has three teams composed of two to three people each: software development, support engineering, and customer service / local operations.
+The three teams have mostly disjoint responsibilities.

+If I hired someone to manage just one team, that wouldn't save me much time.
+If I hired someone to manage all three teams, they'd need to be someone who has experience managing a software team, so they'd probably need a salary of $125k/yr or more.
+That means the cost to hire that person would be at least $200k/yr, which would soak up all of TinyPilot's current profits.

-The best I can do is continue looking for opportunities to delegate while recognizing that it will be hard.
+The best solution I can think of is the underwhelming solution I reached last year: look for more opportunities to delegate.

-This is a place where it's pretty hard to reduce time.
-For example, processes around the 3PL do rise to my level because they involve company-level tradeoffs.
-Do we trust the information that the 3PL gives us, or is it worth our time to verify it?
-Do we try to push work onto the 3PL that we view as their responsibility or do we take it on ourselves?
-Do we invest in tooling to make the process on our side easier?

-Look for more opportunities to delegate.
+There are some tasks that I feel like I have to take on because I notice parts that I can't delegate.
+Often, these tasks have subtasks that I can delegate effectively, but I miss those opportunities because I don't think to look.

+The other solution is to pushing more work to vendors instead of doing it in-house.
+This year, we stopped doing our own fulfillment and transitioned the work a third-party logistics (3PL) vendor.
+That introduced some new challenges, but it also eliminated a lot of work and other risks.
+I expect the upcoming transition from in-house product assembly to a contract manufacturer to reduce TinyPilot's complexity even further.

 ### Task 2: Managing the relationship with our 3PL partner

-One of the big projects this year was transitioning our fulfillment to a third-party logistics (3PL) vendor.
-I expected the hard work to be picking a vendor and then having them start shipping out our orders.
-I'm finding that there's a long tail of little processes workflows we still need to figure out:
+I expected the hard work to be picking a vendor and then flipping the switch so that orders ship from their warehouse instead of our office.

+I'm finding that there's still a long tail of little workflows we still need to figure out with the 3PL vendor:

-- How do we verify that we're not losing track of inventory when we send it from our office to the 3PL warehouse?
+- How do we keep track of inventory as it travels from our office to the 3PL warehouse?
-- How do we verify that the 3PL is not losing inventory within their warehouse?
+- How do we verify that the 3PL isn't losing inventory within their warehouse?
 - How do we resolve issues when the 3PL ships the wrong items in an order?
 - How do we handle customers who want same-day shipping?